reporangler/cli/README.md

     - The functionality is limited, but you can say the url of the VCS repository to publish from
     - You can override the scanning mechanism that maybe the repository service uses, but this information might not be useful to the repository service, it's only provided as part of the payload and if it's useful then it's available
-    - Example: `publish --type=php --group=public --url=https://github.com/reporangler/lib-reporangler`
+    - Example: `publish --repo=php --group=public --url=https://github.com/reporangler/lib-reporangler`
     - NOTE: It is a nice coincidence that publishing an existing package, will also update any existing packages which match the same information

 #### Repository Commands